opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 Normally, OpenSearch Benchmark starts with a fixed number of 'clients' that all send requests at the same rate throughout a test.
 With the new ramp-up feature, the tool can automatically adjust the number of clients during the test—adding more to increase load or reducing them to ease off.

-This lets you see how your OpenSearch cluster behaves under changing pressure, rather than at just one fixed load, and provides a more realistic, flexible benchmark that can mimic real-world traffic patterns.
+This allows you to observe how your OpenSearch cluster responds to changing load pressure, rather than a single fixed level, resulting in a more realistic and flexible benchmark that reflects real-world traffic patterns.

 ### Timed mode and redline logic